Wuben L50 18650 Flashlight Testing and Review

 |All my Wuben reviews!|

 ^ Measurement disclaimer: Testing flashlights is my hobby.
 I use hobbyist-level equipment for testing, including some I made myself.
 Try not to get buried in the details of manufacturer specifications versus measurements recorded here; A certain amount of difference (say, 10 or 15%) is perfectly reasonable.

 - 18650 (2600mAh, standard)

 Package and Manual

-This sticker on the tailcap….
-It peeled off this (bad) way from this side, but I was able to peel from the other side and take it off cleanly.
+This sticker on the tailcap… It peeled off this (bad) way from this site, but I was able to peel from the other side and take it off cleanly.

 Build Quality and Disassembly

 This is a well-built light.
 No real complaints about it, really, as far as build goes.
 It’s just so very long!
 The feature set and build quality actually remind me of some similar Nitecore models.

 The body doesn’t have any knurling.
 That’s surprising, but not bad.

 The head is (strangely) ever so slightly bigger in diameter.
 Also appears to be thread locked, so removal for emitter changes could be problematic.